lethalwombat/share_price_predictor/README.md

 4. Algorithm training
     * Model fitting
-    * Inference or predictions
+    * Generate predictions using inference

-5. Front-end application build for business users
+5. Front-end application for business users
-    * Demonstrate prediction accuracy
+    * Visually demonstrate prediction accuracy
-    * Demonstrate how model fit can be enhanced using various algorithm types and data settings
+    * Visually demonstrate how model fit can be enhanced using various algorithm types and settings

-While Share Price Predictor is able to train a model using historical data, it should not be used to make personal investment decisions driven by the predictions.
+While **Share Price Predictor** is able to train a model using historical data, it should not be used to make personal investment decisions driven by the predictions.
 The goal of the project is not to create the best possible model, but to demonstrate an end-to-end approach to building a self-contained Data Science application.
 ## Project directory overview
 ```
 share_price_predictor